 It Takes More Than A Village

 One of FAME’s social workers, Kitashu, sprang into action as soon as he heard of the child’s current circumstances.
-He immediately contacted the family, who were far from FAME in a very remote village in the Ngorongoro Conservation Area.
-He knew to support this newborn, he would need to involve the family to find someone to breastfeed and to help care for this charming baby boy.
-At FAME, and throughout Tanzania, the nurses know formula feeding for babies is not a sustainable solution due to limited resources.
-For most cases of maternal mortality, nurses and social workers look for a relative or neighbor that has young children and is able to breastfeed an additional child.
+He immediately contacted the family that was far from FAME in a very remote village in the Ngorongoro Conservation Area.
+He knew he would need to involve the family to find someone to breastfeed and help care for this charming baby boy.
+At FAME, and throughout Tanzania, the nurses know formula feeding is not a sustainable solution due to limited resources.
+In most cases in which a mother does not survive pregnancy, nurses and social workers look for a relative or neighbor with young children who can breastfeed an additional child.
 For this baby, it was a challenge for Kitashu to find someone.
-After communicating back and forth with the child’s village and relatives, they finally found a young Maasai woman a few villages over who had a small infant of her own that would be a great match for our new little one.
-She agreed to come to FAME for three weeks for our team to observe feeding and ensure this baby boy would continue to grow and have the same strength we noticed during his first moments of life.
+After communicating back and forth with the child’s village and relatives, he finally found a young Maasai woman a few villages over with a small infant who would be a great match for our new little one.
+She agreed to come to FAME for three weeks for our team to observe feeding and ensure this baby boy would continue to grow and remain strong.

 During their stay at FAME, Kitashu worked with the young mother to ensure she, her young child, and our little one received the attention they needed.
 He brought them baby clothes, soap, and “kanga” – a common type of Tanzanian fabric many new mothers use.
 As the social worker on this case, he was able to develop a relationship with this newly formed family.
 And on discharge day, he disclosed with much joy that the family chose to name this new baby boy Kitashu because of all the support they had received.